komali2/blog/content/posts/my-new-life-stack/index.md

 Orgzly exist, but then I tried an experiment with CALDAV vTODO entries on a self hosted calendar and using Tasker with Davx5 syncing to have a really great task experience between my phone and desktop.
-Then it turned out that portability wasn't the missing link, it was the fact that my TODO list was functionally infinitely long, and despite having prioritization, didn't have a good way of setting temporal priority.
+Then it turned out that portability wasn't the missing link, it was the fact that my TODO list was infinitely long, and despite having prioritization, didn't have a good way of setting temporal priority.

 I experimented with SCHEDULED and DEADLINE properties in org mode and in the agenda view, but what getting a Hobonichi physical planner made me realize is